danielnilsson9/bbs-fw/PROTOCOL.md

 # Serial Protocol

-The two microcontrollers communicated directly using a an async serial line.
+The two microcontrollers communicates directly using a an async serial line.
 Baudrate is 4800.

 At first glance the protocol seems to follow the same prinicples of the the display protocol which has already been reverse enginered.